Understanding Carbon Credits

 Potential Risks

-Concerns related to the environmental integrity of allowances due to oversupply presents a significant risk – if used as an instrument to make voluntary emission reduction claims.
+Concerns related to the environmental integrity of allowances due to oversupply present a significant risk – if used as an instrument to make voluntary emission reduction claims.
 Buyers should not make such claims based on the voluntary retirement of allowances from oversupplied cap-and-trade programs.

-Social and Environmental Co-Benefits
+Social and Environmental Co-benefits

 Outlook and Considerations